John Spargo: Coming to America

-Spargo wrote a series of compassionate, well-researched books, The Bitter Cry of the Children (1905), Underfed School Children (1906), and The Common Sense of the Milk Question (1908).
-Both concerned child slavery in British and American factories and arguing for the state-funded feeding of underprivileged children on the grounds that it was pointless attempting to teach children distracted by hunger, a concept that very successfully came into fruition in America during World War II.
+Spargo wrote a series of compassionate, well-researched books, The Bitter Cry of the Children (1906), Underfed School Children (1906), and The Common Sense of the Milk Question (1908).
+All three concerned child slavery in British and American factories and argued for the state-funded feeding of underprivileged children on the grounds that it was pointless attempting to teach children distracted by hunger, a concept that very successfully came into fruition in America during World War II.

 He felt deeply about the issue, later writing that: The claim for an equal chance for every child born into the world carries with it that most fundamental of claims, that every child has a right to be well-born into the world.
 And that ideal can never be realized until every mother-to-be is safeguarded by all the arts and resources of our civilization to the end that she may bring her baby into the world with joy–healthy of body, glad of heart, serene of soul, unafraid of the future, unterrified by want or the fear of it, secure in the consciousness that the child she bears is heir to all the riches and advantages of earth.

 In 1908, Spargo authored a lengthy and academically serious biography of Karl Marx, his book being recognized as the best such treatment published in the English language at the time.

 The same year, Spargo was elected as a delegate to the 1908 National Convention of the Socialist Party, held again at Chicago.
 Spargo was returned by the convention to the post he had held at the previous national gathering, Chairman of the Resolutions Committee.
 Spargo was influential in defeating through parliamentary procedure a resolution moved by a majority of the Resolutions Committee calling for the future exclusion of Asian workers from America.
 Spargo's opposition to the resolution was based upon the principle of state autonomy of local parties rather than upon internationalism and the social equality of the races:

 Comrades, I ask you to vote that we are a party of the working class, that it is the economic interest of the working class which must guide our party, that we leave it to the states themselves to decide if they have an Asiatic problem.
 They can decide it upon the basis of local state autonomy, and, above all, I ask that you recognize that the immigration problem is a big problem, a complex problem...